 Whatever age we happen to be, we count those younger than us callow, and those much older than us dull.
 ‘Each generation,’ as Orwell said, ‘imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.’

-Only a soppy and doddering age such as ours could have got it lodged in its head that children are geniuses.
+Only a soppy and doddering age such as ours could believe that children are geniuses.
 We all agree that children are miraculous prodigies, but where are the masterpieces that they have made?

 Most people’s mental development ends with the onset of puberty.
 As Proust wrote, ‘It is from adolescents who last long enough that life makes its old people.’